lukemelas/image-paragraph-captioning/README.md

-# Self-critical Sequence Training for Image Captioning (+ misc.)
+## Training for Diversity in Image Paragraph Captioning

-This repository includes the unofficial implementation [Self-critical Sequence Training for Image Captioning](https://arxiv.org/abs/1612.00563) and [Bottom-Up and Top-Down Attention for Image Captioning and Visual Question Answering](https://arxiv.org/abs/1707.07998).
+This repository includes a PyTorch implementation of [Training for Diversity in Image Paragraph Captioning]().

-The author of SCST helped me a lot when I tried to replicate the result.
-Great thanks.
-The att2in2 model can achieve more than 1.20 Cider score on Karpathy's test split (with self-critical training, bottom-up feature, large rnn hidden size, without ensemble)

-This is based on my [ImageCaptioning.pytorch](https://github.com/ruotianluo/ImageCaptioning.pytorch) repository.
-The modifications is:
-- Self critical training.
-- Bottom up feature support from [ref](https://arxiv.org/abs/1707.07998).
-(Evaluation on arbitrary images is not supported.)
-- Ensemble
-- Multi-GPU training
+The code is based on Ruotian Luo's implementation of [Self-critical Sequence Training for Image Captioning](https://arxiv.org/abs/1612.00563), available [here.](https://github.com/ruotianluo/self-critical.pytorch).

 ## Requirements
+Python 3
-Python 2.7 (because there is no [coco-caption](https://github.com/tylin/coco-caption) version for python 3) PyTorch 0.4 (along with torchvision) cider (already been added as a submodule)
+PyTorch 0.4 (along with torchvision) cider (already been added as a submodule)